dnebhrajani/dnebhrajani.github.io/art-gallery.md

   then began with the detailing, starting, as always, with the eyes.
    My reason for choosing this reference, from many others of similarly aged people, was the way it distinctly bore reminiscence.
-The slight touch of sadness in the eyes, countered by the furrowed brows, made for a challenge I had to try out.
+The slight touch of sadness in the eyes, countered by the furrowed brows, made for a challenge I had to attempt.

 [^johnny]:
   {-} _2022-06-12_
+  A comparitively simpler sketch, this didn't take very long to finish.
+The materials I used were a soft charcoal pencil, an 8B graphite pencil and an eraser.
+I began with the general outline of the face and shoulders, and made basic rough lines for the features.
+Starting from the eyes, I detailed first the face, then the hair, and finally, the suit.